Left-orderability in Dehn fillings of pseudo-Anosov mapping tori: Introduction

 Let $\delta$ denote the degeneracy slope of $\psi$ on $\partial M$.
 If $\delta=\infty$, then $\varphi$ must preserve the co-orientation on $\Fs$, and hence all Dehn fillings with slopes except $\infty$ admit a co-orientable taut foliation by Gabai~\cite{Gabai92} (later by Roberts~\cite{R00, R01} via a different construction), and also have left-orderable fundamental group by Zung~\cite{Zung24}.

 Now assume otherwise.
 Up to a choice of orientation, we may assume that $\delta$ is positive.
 It was already known from the results of Roberts in 2001~\cite{R00, R01} that $M(s)$ admits a co-orientable taut foliation for all $s\in(-\infty,1]\cap\Q$.
-In this case, $\varphi$ must reverse the co-orientation on $\Fs$, and hence Theorem~\ref{main} apply.
+In this case, $\varphi$ must reverse the co-orientation on $\Fs$, so Theorem~\ref{main} applies.
 This establishes the left-orderability of these manifolds.

 \begin{prop} Suppose that $\Sigma$ has genus one and a unique boundary component, and that the degeneracy slope on $\partial M$ is positive.
-Then all rational slopes in $(-\infty, 1]$ are contained in $\In(M), \Il(M)$ and $\Ic(M)$ simultaneously. \end{prop}
+Then all rational slopes in $(-\infty, 1]$ are contained in $\In(M), \Il(M), \Ic(M)$ simultaneously. \end{prop}

-For example, the cusped hyperbolic manifold $m003$ satisfies the assumptions of the above proposition and has $\In(m003) = (-\infty,1] \cap \Q$ under the canonical coordinate system \cite{Dun20b, Dun}.
+All genus one fibered Floer simple knot manifolds are included in Proposition \ref{prop: once-puncture}.
+For example, the cusped hyperbolic manifold $m003$ satisfies the assumptions of the proposition and has $\In(m003) = (-\infty,1] \cap \Q$ under the canonical coordinate system \cite{Dun20b, Dun}.
 Proposition~\ref{prop: once-puncture} therefore implies that all non-L-space Dehn fillings have left-orderable fundamental group.
-We refer the reader to \cite{Baker11} for further examples of Floer simple manifolds satisfying the above proposition.
+We refer the reader to \cite{Baker11} for further examples of Floer simple manifolds satisfying the assumptions of Proposition \ref{prop: once-puncture}.

 Clearly, for any Anosov homeomorphism on a closed torus associated with a hyperbolic matrix of determinant $-1$, Theorem~\ref{main} also applies to the corresponding Dehn surgeries along any collection of periodic orbits.